kuzudb/kuzudb.github.io/docs/getting-started.md

 nav_order: 2
 ---

 This guide provides instructions and examples on how to set up and start working with Kùzu with CLI, Python, and C++ APIs.
-The CSV files used in this example can be found [here](/docs/cypher/query-clauses/example-database.html).
+The CSV files used in this example can be found [here](cypher/query-clauses/example-database.md).

 [**TODO: for each of CLI, Python, C++ add a link to detailed client-apis docs.
 We should remove C++ exmaples from here.
 Let's just keep python and link to C++.**]

 [**Chang: the C++ API doc does not seem to have an end-to-end example.
 I think it might be better to keep an end-to-end example in this guide?**]

 # CLI
 Kùzu CLI (Command Line Interface) is a single, dependency free executable.
 It is precompiled for Mac and Linux.
 The CLI can be downloaded at [**TODO: update the download URL after release**].
 After the CLI is downloaded and extracted into a directory, you can navigate the directory from your terminal, and set the execute permissions with `chmod +x kuzu`.
 Then you can run the executable with `./kuzu -i <db_path>` where `<db_path>` is the directory for the database files.
-This path can point to an existing database or to a directory that does not yet exist and Kùzu will open or create a database at that location as needed.
-You will see a prompt as below:
+This path can point to an existing database or to a directory that does not yet exist and Kùzu will create the directory and initialize an empty database for you.
+You will see a prompt as below if you pass `test` as you `<db_path>`:

 ```
-serializedGraphPath: test
+Database path: test
 kuzu>
 ```

-Once the CLI has been opened, enter a Cypher query then hit the enter key to execute it.
-Results will be displayed in a table in the terminal.

-An example use case of loading node and rel tables from CSV files and running a simple Cypher query is shown as below:
+Once the CLI has been opened, enter a Cypher query then hit the enter key to execute it. ? of how to load node and rel tables from CSV files and run a Cypher query is shown below:
-- Creating the schema:
+- Create the schema:

 ```
 kuzu> CREATE NODE TABLE User(name STRING, age INT64, PRIMARY KEY (name))